 Congress needs to be aware of atrocious injustices and hear everyone expects the federal government treat all adoptees as Americans.
-Send legislators a personal message on an ePostcard today!
+Send legislators a message on the petition.

 Share your own story (adoptees without citizenship, parent(s) of adoptee(s) without citizenship, spouses and children of adoptees without citizenship, etc) Email Sung.Cho@adopteerightscampaign.org (Please write “Story Collection” in the Subject line).